Research Professor of Theology

 Musings of a Mere Christian

-Malcolm B. Yarnell III is Research Professor of Theology at Southwestern Baptist Theological Seminary in Fort Worth, Texas, where he enjoys exploring theology with his graduate students.
-He is the author of three widely-reviewed books, the first on systematic theology, The Formation of Christian Doctrine (B&H Academic, 2007); the second on biblical theology, God the Trinity: Biblical Portraits (B&H Academic, 2016); and the third on historical theology, Royal Priesthood in the English Reformation (Oxford University Press, 2014).
-He recently published a treatise on philosophical theology, John Locke’s ‘Letters of Gold’ (Oxford, 2017), and co-authored a book on covenant ecclesiology, The Fourth Strand of the Reformation (Oxford, 2018).
+Dr. Yarnell is the author of several books including, The Formation of Christian Doctrine (B&H Academic, 2007), God the Trinity: Biblical Portraits (B&H Academic, 2016), Royal Priesthood in the English Reformation (OUP, 2013), and Who is the Holy Spirit?
+Biblical Insights into His Divine Person (B&H Academic, 2019).
+He has also contributed book chapters to numerous publications.
+Dr. Yarnell recently published a treatise on philosophical theology, John Locke’s ‘Letters of Gold’ (Oxford, 2017), and co-authored a book on covenant ecclesiology, The Fourth Strand of the Reformation (Oxford, 2018).

 He has also written journal articles for the following journals: The Southeastern Theological Review, The Southwestern Journal of Theology, Midwestern Journal of Theology, Ecclesiology, Criswell Theological Review, Journal for Baptist Theology and Ministry, Perichoresis, Theologie Evangelique, and Baptist Quarterly.

 Dr. Yarnell has given invited lectures at Aberdeen University, Elstal Theologisches Seminary in Berlin, New Orleans Baptist Theological Seminary, Oklahoma Baptist University, Oxford University, Southeastern Baptist Theological Seminary, and Southwestern Baptist Theological Seminary.
 He is a member of several academic societies including, American Academy of Religion, the Evangelical Theological Society, the Ecclesiastical Historical Society, and the Sixteenth Century Society.